Digital-512/vscc/README.md

 Visual Studio Code does not have the "Build & Run" function, like Code::Blocks, to compile and execute C/C++ programs.
 This script uses GCC compiler and cb_console_runner from Code::Blocks to automatically compile and open compiled programs in console window.

+<b>IMPORTANT: </b> Uses NodeJS to run script.
+NodeJS must be installed on a computer.

 ### Installation
 > 1) Set compilerPath in C/C++ Configuration (c_cpp_properties.json).
 > 2) Download and copy "vscc" folder to workspace folder.